PySuyash/Game1/README.md

-# Rock , Paper , Scissor
+# To-Do List using Python
 ✅ Python To-Do List App.
 A beginner-friendly command-line to-do list application written in Python.
 Perfect for managing daily tasks and learning core programming concepts like file handling and data structures.